jarun/bcal/README.md

 `bcal` (*Byte CALculator*) is a command-line utility for storage, hardware and firmware developers who deal with storage-specific numerical calculations, expressions, unit conversions or address calculations frequently.
 If you are one and can't calculate the hex address offset for (512 - 16) MiB immediately, or the value when the 43<sup>rd</sup> bit of a 64-bit address is set, `bcal` is for you.

 Though it started with storage, the scope of `bcal` isn't limited to the storage domain.
-Feel free to raise PRs to simplify other domain-specific numerical calculations so it can evolve into an **_engineer's utility_**.
+Feel free to raise PRs to simplify other domain-specific numerical calculations so it can evolve.

 `bcal` follows Ubuntu's standard unit conversion and notation [policy](https://wiki.ubuntu.com/UnitsPolicy).
 Only 64-bit operating systems are supported.